Article

 The Workforce Training Fund Program (WTFP) supports professional development in Massachusetts.
 All of the state's employers contribute at a flat rate of 0.056% in 2024.
 See the update for 2025 on the official government website.

-Workers' Compensation provides vital financial support in the event of job-related injuries or illnesses.
+Workers' compensation provides vital financial support in the event of job-related injuries or illnesses.
 It also provides legal protection for employees and employers.
-All employers in Massachusetts are required to carry Workers' Compensation (WC) Insurance, regardless of the number of hours worked or the number of employees.
-This includes you as the employer, if you are considered an employee of your own company.
+All employers in Massachusetts are required to carry workers' compensation insurance, regardless of the number of hours worked or the number of employees.
+This includes you as the employer if you are considered an employee of your own company.
 Exemptions apply.

 Simplify US payroll tax compliance with Deel